Thirlmere

 Thirlmere has a typical household mix, with a fairly typical median household size

-Family households account for 76.1% of all households, including 32.5% couples with children, 31.2% couples without children, and 11.6% single parent families.
-Non-family households constitute the remaining 23.9%, with lone person households at 22.6% and group households comprising 1.3%.
+Family households account for 76.1% of all households, consisting of 32.5% couples with children, 31.2% couples without children, and 11.6% single parent families.
+Non-family households make up the remaining 23.9%, with lone person households at 22.6% and group households comprising 1.3% of the total.
 The median household size is 2.7 people, which aligns with the Greater Sydney average.

 Frequently Asked Questions - Households